 Presently it’s pouring rain and almost fifty degrees.
 By tonight it will only be five!
 Here’s a scene from sometime in the early 1970s to help bring forth some sunny summer warmth into today.
-Can anyone date and name those cars?
 On the backside of the postcard:

 According to sartorial experts writing for Esquire and Country Life, famed New England author, poet and essayist Emerson once declared: “The sense of being perfectly well dressed gives a feeling of inward tranquillity which religion is powerless to bestow.”

 No, he did not say that!
 That statement is the antithesis of that for all he stood!
 Here is the quote and context that appeared in Works of Ralph Waldo Emerson, 1883 and Letters and Social Aims, 1885: Continue reading “Fake Quote Patrol: Emerson Never Said This”

 I started working at Carburs kitchen in Burlington Vermont in August of 1977.
 Little did I know then, that for the next 12 years I would become completely enmeshed in the company and in the restaurant business.